DoMinhCat/DoMinhCat/README.md

 ###

-<p align="left">Driven by curiosity and thirst for knowledge, I am ready for new challenges.</p>
+<p align="left">Driven by curiosity and thirst for knowledge, I am learning the basics of Cloud, DevOps, Node?js, Express and MongoDB by myself.</p>

 ###